← Back to search

 About GeneE

-An AI-native gene search platform — “Google for genes.”
+An AI-native gene search platform with cited answers from peer-reviewed research.

 What is GeneE?